 Orange Acupuncture Treatment

 Acupuncture is a traditional Chinese medical treatment technique believed to have been practised as from as much as 4000 years ago.
 It involves the insertion of a number of extremely fine needles into various points along the body’s network of acupuncture channels.
-Whilst truly ancient, its flexible theoretical framework means the practise is still very relevant in treating the illnesses of our current time.
+Whilst truly ancient, its flexible theoretical framework means the practise is still relevant in addressing the illnesses of our current time.

 How Does it Work?